Panel User Guide

 • Any applicable Order Value Discounts.

-The Order for Services Smart Form should be used as it ensures consistent application of the terms and conditions of the Head Agreement to individual procurements.
+The Order for Services template should be used as it ensures consistent application of the terms and conditions of the Head Agreement to individual procurements.

-If the Order for Services Smart Form is not used, there is a higher risk of Service Provider breaching the Head Agreement which must be reported to Finance and can lead to the suspension of the Service Provider.
+If the Order for Services template is not used, there is a higher risk of Service Provider breaching the Head Agreement which must be reported to Finance and can lead to the suspension of the Service Provider.

 Legal advice should be obtained prior to making any changes in an Order for Service which may affect or contradict the provisions contained in the Head Agreement.
 Other than the specific clauses listed in section 20 below, no changes are permitted.

-The Order for Services Smart Form is designed so that, if necessary, Agencies may add Additional Requirements relating to Confidential Information, Agency Data Storage Requirements, Security, Conditions/Restrictions for Personal Information, Insurance or Agency Service Levels as allowed under the Head Agreement.
+The Order for Services template is designed so that, if necessary, entities may add Additional Requirements relating to Confidential Information, Agency Data Storage Requirements, Security, Conditions/Restrictions for Personal Information, Insurance or Agency Service Levels as allowed under the Head Agreement.

 Any Additional Requirements cannot weaken the existing obligations of the Service Provider under the Head Agreement.